 In a part of the country known for its ranching history, Nevada’s oldest continuously operating, family-owned ranch has a legacy to represent and a destiny to fulfill.

-An important piece of American history has been preserved in Churchill County with the permanent protection of the Cushman-Corkill Ranch of Fallon, Nevada.
+An important piece of American history in Churchill County is preserved with the permanent protection of the Cushman-Corkill Ranch of Fallon.
 Family members sought a conservation easement to preserve the property as a working ranch and to protect it from development.
 Working diligently with various entities, Nevada Land Trust was able to secure funding to purchase and hold a conservation easement in perpetuity.

 The 430-acre Corkill ranch, located in a prime agricultural area, was one of several properties identified by Naval Air Station Fallon as important to protect in order to secure a buffer zone around the base against future urban development and challenges to military activities.
 Naval Air Station Fallon provided funds through their Encroachment Management Program, which was matched by funds from the Nevada Division of State Lands State Question One Program.
 The protection of the property will help to preserve the rural character of Churchill County for future generations.